Potplayer Subtitles

 If your video contains only English subtitles, PotPlayer offers a helpful solution through its “Real-time Subtitle Translation” function, which provides machine-translated Chinese subtitles to aid in understanding the video’s content.
 Lastly also see the Potplayer HEVC/H.265 Codec on here.

-See also Zoom Player
+See also Kodi Media Player

 To access this feature, right-click the video playback window and open “Subtitle–Real-time subtitle translation.”
 By default, the software does not use real-time subtitle translation, so you’ll need to enable it.
 Once enabled, you can choose the language for translation.
 In this case, I select English for translation.
 See also how to use PotPlayer on here.